 The Semester Abroad program has been carefully designed to provide an educational experience with several aspects.

-Canterbury Christ Church University College is an accredited British College of Higher Education offering a variety of undergraduate, postgraduate, and professional courses.
-The College has students from over 50 countries, and provides its approximately 10,000 students with a friendly environment and excellent support services.
-An instructor will accompany students to Canterbury and be available to students throughout the semester.
+Canterbury Christ Church University is an accredited British College of Higher Education offering a variety of undergraduate, postgraduate, and professional courses.
+The College has students from over 50 countries, and provides its approximately 18,000 students with a friendly environment and excellent support services.

 - Earn college credit.

 - Study with British instructors at Canterbury Christ Church University College.

 - Live with a British family in Canterbury.

 - Experience the history and politics of England.